fiberseq/fibertools-rs/README.md

 - [x] Set filters for ML depending on the model used
 - [ ] long format extract command
 - [ ] add option result to bamlift
+- [ ] improve speed of liftover closest in bamlift.
+It takes about 50% of the time.
 - [x] Add more test cases, learn about test modules in folders
 - [x] GPU support
     - [ ] see if I can simplify or statically link PyTorch to get it onto bioconda